FirelyTeam/firely-docs/vonk/security/accesscontrol.rst

 Testing
 -------

-Testing the access control functionality is possible on a local instance of Vonk.
-It is not available for the `publicly hosted test server <http://vonk.fire.ly>`_.
+Testing the access control functionality is possible on a local instance of Firely Server.
+It is not available for the `publicly hosted test server <http://server.fire.ly>`_.

 You can test it using a dummy authorization server and Postman as a REST client.
 Please refer to these pages for instructions: